montagdude/awesome-appmenu/README.md

 Running:

 Just type awesome-appmenu.
 The file appmenu.lua will be placed in $HOME/.config/awesome.
-You can also run awesome-appmenu --no-icons or awesome-appmenu -n to not include icons in the menu.
+Command line options:
+  --no-icons, -n: Do not include icons in the menu --verbose, -v:  Print verbose output for debugging --help, -h:     Show usage information

 ================================================================================